 Most hardscape elements, such as walkways, walls and patios, require minimal care after they are installed, while other elements, such as ponds and pools, require frequent care and maintenance.
 Depending on the species of grass you plant or install, lawns are usually lower maintenance than a pool.
 However, regular tasks are required to ensure a healthy lawn, such as mowing, fertilising and weed eradication.

-Pros and Cons
+General Pros and Cons

 Hardscaping can prevent or correct problems in your landscape.
-For example, retaining walls prevent soil erosion, while walkways allow visitors to enjoy your plants without walking through your gardens.
+For example, retaining walls prevent soil erosion, while walkways allow visitors to enjoy your plants without walking on your beautiful gardens.
 A steep slope can be fitted with terraced steps, or a shaded or moist area where grass doesn’t grow well can be filled in with a patio or a pond.
 Hardscaping adds definition and visual interest to your landscape design, but a landscape dominated by hardscaping can feel cold and ultramodern.